Click here to return to Home Page

 The Age of the Carte-de-visite Portrait

-Samuel Fox (1801-1867) had been born in Workington, Cumberland at the beginning of the nineteenth century.
+Samuel Fox (1801-1867) had been born in Workington, Cumberland, at the beginning of the nineteenth century.
 In his advertisements, Samuel Fox proudly stated that he was " one of the OLDEST and MOST EXPERIENCED PHOTOGRAPHERS IN ENGLAND ".
 It appears that Fox was working as a daguerreotype artist in Ireland in the early years of photography, from around 1843 to 1846.
 Samuel Fox had married an Irish woman and his first two daughters were both born in Ireland.
-After a period in Ireland and possibly a spell as an itinerant photographer, Fox arrived in Sussex around 1850 and set up home in Fishbourne, a village situated a mile and a half from Chichester.
+After a period in Ireland and possibly a spell as an itinerant photographer, Samuel Fox arrived in Sussex around 1850 and set up home in Fishbourne, a village situated a mile and a half from Chichester.
 By 1859, Samuel Fox had settled in Worthing.
-In an advertisement placed in French & Son's Directory of Worthing, published in 1859, Fox announced that "Portraits by every known process" would be taken daily at his studio, The Worthing Photographic Institute in Bath Buildings.
+In an advertisement placed in French & Son's Directory of Worthing, published in 1859, Samuel Fox announced that "Portraits by every known process" would be taken daily at his studio, The Worthing Photographic Institute in Bath Buildings.
 This studio, which became known as Bath House, Bath Place, was to be the location of a photographic studio for the next fifty years.

 [ABOVE] A carte-de-visite portrait of a gentleman in a top hat by Samuel Fox of Worthing.